 But would the incorporation of the TF in Josephus' Antiquities be a problem?

 At that time (4th cent.), Christianity was becoming the new state religion.
 From now on, the Christian authorities exercised considerable power and control.
 Considering the great importance given by Eusebius to the Testimonium, they (and any Christian copyist) would make sure that the new copies of Josephus' Antiquities were "complete" (and the old ones destroyed!).
 And they had time to do it: the earliest copy of 'Antiquities' in our possession is dated eleventh century.
-Furthermore, Photius (9th century), patriarch of Constantinople, who knew Josephus' works and had incentives to report on the TF, do not.
+Furthermore, Photius (9th century), patriarch of Constantinople, who knew Josephus' works and had incentives to report on the TF, did not.

 Note: "That Christian writers did in fact interpolate the works of Josephus was shown about 100 years ago when fifteenth-century manuscripts of a Russian translation of his The Jewish War were discovered containing information about John the Baptist, Jesus, and his disciples."
 'The Jesus Legend' by G.A.
 Wells